Frederick II, Holy Roman Emperor: Imperial Resurgence

-Several cities, such as Modena, who had shifted sides in the previous year, were ripe for recapture by Ghibelline partisans and many changed allegiances again.
-Genoa was threatened by Frederick's allies after a defeat at sea by imperial forces near Savona and Venice's support for Innocent and the League waned.
-The forces of the League had never truly recovered from the defeat at Cortenuova in 1237 and resistance was more confined to its major cities like Milan and Bologna.
-However, the Emperor’s rapid success during the year compelled even the Bolognese, in begrudging discouragement, to sue for peace.
-It appeared that all over Italy, the links of the imperial chain were restored and tightening.
+Several cities, such as Modena, that had shifted sides in the previous year, were ripe for recapture by Ghibelline partisans and many changed allegiances again.
+Genoa was threatened by Frederick's allies after a defeat at sea by Imperial forces near Savona, and Venice's support for Innocent and the League waned.
+The offensive forces of the League had never truly recovered from the defeat at Cortenuova in 1237, and resistance was more confined to its major cities, such as Milan and Bologna.
+However, the emperor's rapid success during the year compelled even the Bolognese, in begrudging discouragement, to sue for peace.
+It appeared that all over Italy, the links of the Imperial chain were restored and tightening.
 Major defections stopped and the papacy had been shown incapable of sustaining the war against the emperor in Italy.

-Even with imperial prospects brightening however, large areas of Italy had been ravaged by years of war and the League’s defensive works made assaulting some of its cities difficult.
-The demands of war had forced the Emperor to levy increasingly higher taxation over the past few years.
-Even the resources of the wealthy and prosperous Kingdom of Sicily were strained.
-Frederick's newly unified regime in Italy and Sicily was despotic and brutal, imposing harsh taxes and ruthlessly suppressing dissent wherever it could.
+Even with Imperial prospects brightening, however, large areas of Italy had been ravaged by years of war, and the League's defensive works made assaulting its key cities difficult.
+Yet, encouraging as the imperial rebound across Italy was, in many ways the war against the most powerful of Lombard cities, particularly Milan and Bologna—however isolated they had become, remained a stalemate.
+The imperial recovery came with considerable continued costs, too.
+The demands of war had forced the emperor to levy increasingly higher taxation over the past few years and even the resources of the wealthy and prosperous Regno were strained.
+Frederick's newly unified regime in Italy and Sicily was despotic and extractive, imposing harsh taxes and ruthlessly suppressing dissent wherever it could.
 Nevertheless, that his administrative system consistently recovered in the face of the setbacks of the previous few years remains an impressive feat and a testament to his skillful statecraft.

-Frederick, however, did not participate in any of the campaigns of 1250 in-person apart from general strategic command.
-He had been ill and likely felt tired, withdrawing to the Kingdom of Sicily where he remained for much of the year.
-Suddenly on 13 December 1250, however, after a persistent attack of dysentery, Frederick died in Castel Fiorentino (territory of Torremaggiore), in Apulia.
+Frederick did not participate in any of the campaigns of 1250 in person apart from general strategic command.
+He had been ill, withdrawing to the Kingdom of Sicily, where he remained for much of the year.
+Suddenly, on 13 December 1250, after a persistent attack of dysentery, Frederick died in Castel Fiorentino (territory of Torremaggiore) in Apulia.
 Despite the betrayals, setbacks, and flux of fortune he had faced in his last years, Frederick died peacefully, reportedly wearing the habit of a Cistercian monk.
 Of his father's death, Manfred wrote to Conrad in Germany, "The sun of justice has set, the maker of peace has passed away."